 Sony does make up for this a bit because most of their cameras can accommodate adapters that allow rival-brand lenses to be attached.
 Enthusiasts could certainly mount a Canon lens on the Sony Alpha a5100 or a Leica for that matter.
 Regardless of which lens you choose, there are enough options to make the E-Mount worthy of investing in.

+Synonymous with the word camera, Sony is one of the worlds leading photography brands.
 Time has been good to the Sony Alpha a5100 and many of the features that made this camera popular in the first place are still relevant today.
-Even now, the Alpha a5100 can take amazing photos that rival plenty of more expensive cameras.
+Even now, the Alpha a5100 can take amazing photos that rival plenty of more expensive cameras and it’s one of the reasons Sony remains one of the best camera brands for travel.

 It amazes me still how Sony was able to put a larger APS-C sensor in such a small package without frying the poor thing.
 Color me impressed.